ubaldot/vim-conda-activate/README.md

  `$CONDA_PREFIX`, `$PATH`, etc., and set the `pythonthreehome` and `pythonthreedll` options.

-The internal `sys.path` used by Vim is also set.
+~~The internal `sys.path` used by Vim is also set.~~ The internal `sys.path` is not changed but it is the same depending on the virtual environment used at Vim Startup.

 ## Requirements